Mach-Hommy

-Mach-Hommy is a Haitian-American rapper.
-He is well-known for his reclusive nature, concealing his real name and face in all public appearances.
-This behavior has led him to be described as "one of hip-hop's most elusive artists".
-Though he predominantly raps in English, he also frequently incorporates Haitian Creole into his lyrics.
+Mach-Hommy is an American rapper and record producer.
+He is known for concealing his real name and face in all public appearances, a practice that has led him to be described as "one of hip-hop's most elusive artists".

+Mach-Hommy has gained a cult following as a result of his work ethic and sense of mystery.
+His lyrics are often heavily related to the social and political history of his Haitian heritage.
+Though he predominantly raps in English, he also frequently incorporates Haitian Kreyòl into his lyrics.
+He disallows his lyrics from being posted on lyric sites, describing such republishing as the sites "monetizing" his work, and he charges hundreds and even thousands of dollars for his releases, many of which are not available on streaming services.

 Early life

 Mach-Hommy was raised predominantly in Newark, New Jersey, but also spent much of his childhood in Port-au-Prince.
 His father was a folk guitarist, and Mach credits his father's musical style as an influence on his own.
 The first music Mach recorded was at the age of 13, when he performed a freestyle over the beat to Raekwon's "Verbal Intercourse".

 In his early career, Mach found the music recording process to be an "unhealthy" environment and sought to take up filmmaking instead.
-However, at the encouragement of Westside Gunn, he returned to rapping in the early 2010s.
+However, at the encouragement of several Griselda members, he performed a verse for the song "Beloved", which motivated him to begin rapping again.